culture

 Today, less than 18% of Spaniards regularly nap during the afternoon.
 More than 50% never take a siesta at all.
 In big cities like Madrid and Barcelona, the siesta is largely dead.

-Here's the deal with tipping: it's not expected, but it's appreciated.
-Spanish service staff are paid proper wages; they don't rely on tips to pay rent.
+Tipping is not expected, but it's appreciated.
+Spanish service staff are paid proper wages.
+They don't rely on tips to pay rent.

 | Situation | What to Tip |